|

 mortgage market by investing in home loans through the

+country.
 Federal Housing Administration

 (FHA) - An agency of the U.S. Department of Housing